iomicroservices/baselink-nuxt/content/services/tradespeople/plumber/toilet-repair-installation.md

 Book toilet repair or installation{{$doc.location}} for fast fixes

 #description
-Whether your toilet won’t stop running, won’t flush at all, or you’re upgrading to a new unit, BaseLink connects you with skilled local plumbers{{$doc.location}} who can repair or replace your toilet quickly, cleanly, and properly.
+Whether your toilet won't stop running, won't flush at all, or you're upgrading to a new unit, BaseLink connects you with skilled local plumbers{{$doc.location}} who can repair or replace your toilet quickly, cleanly, and properly.

 #description
 For repairs, we diagnose issues like flush malfunctions, leaks around the base, weak water flow or noisy cisterns.
 Common fixes include replacing fill valves, flush mechanisms, washers, or seals — all done on the spot wherever possible.